-Let me preface this discussion with a short explanation about why I might be reading Cosmo: First, I am the Father of 3 lovely young ladies and married to a wonderful wife who enjoy reading the magazine, and I have found it an interesting read usually; Second, I was reading it at the Library so it was free, well not really, I was reading it using the Ottawa Public Library’s Zinio App ; Finally, I read many different magazines, not just the Economist, Bloomberg, or the like for personal finance ideasÂ to write about.
+Let me preface this with a short explanation about why I might be reading Cosmo: First, I am the Father of 3 lovely young ladies and married to a wonderful wife who enjoys reading the magazine, and I enjoy reading it; Second, I was reading it at the Library so it was free, well not really, I was reading it using the Ottawa Public Library’s Overdrive App ; Finally, I read many different magazines, not just the Economist, Bloomberg, or the like for personal finance ideasÂ to write about.

-Ms. von Tobel’s 1 page teaser titled, “Are Your Finances a Total Me$$?”, brings some very useful points forward that I have talked about before (but they can never be repeated enough) (see Page 130 August 2014 Cosmopolitan for the complete article):
+Ms. von Tobel’s 1-page teaserÂ titled, “Are Your Finances a Total Me$$?”, brings some very useful financial advice points forward that I have talked about before (but they can never be repeated enough) (see Page 130 August 2014 Cosmopolitan for the complete article):

 - “Clean out your Wallet”, I have talked about my GeorgeConstanza-like wallet, so I really do need to do something about that.

 - “Carry your driver’s license”, what is it with folks not carrying ID with them?
 I always have my license, but I seem to be the exception.

 - She doesn’t mention the importance of not having a big fat wallet and how it might throw your back out if you carry it in your back pocket and sit on it, but that really wasn’t the point of her writing either.
 A big fat waller is a Chiropractor’s best friend, as you will throw your back out with it eventually.

 - “Control your paperwork”, has lots of standard things, that are good to remember.
 What you need to do is start scanning things, or only keeping E-copies of things.
 I am not completely clear on the CRA’s point of view on only have scanned copies of original documents.